robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

     - Need the client secret in the kubernetes manifests
     - Client secret expires, you need to manage its rotation

-.. details:: Option #2 Use kubelet Managed Identity
+.. details:: Option #2: Use kubelet Managed Identity

   **Pros:**
     * Quick setup.
 Get the Managed Identity Client ID and add them to the manifests
     * No need to manage secrets.
 Removing the password element decreases the risk of the credentials being compromised **Cons:**
-    * Managed Identity is bound to the whole VMSS, so other pods can use it if they know the client ID
+    * Managed Identity is bound to the entire VMSS, which means that other pods can use it if they have the client ID

 Retrieve the Azure Prometheus query endpoint
 ==============================================

 1. Go to `Azure Monitor workspaces <https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/microsoft.monitor%2Faccounts>`_ and choose your monitored workspace.
 2. In your monitored workspace, `overview`, find the ``Query endpoint`` and copy it.
-3. In your `generated_values.yaml` file add the query endpoint url under ``globalConfig`` with a 443 port:
+3. In your `generated_values.yaml` file add the query endpoint URL under ``globalConfig`` with a 443 port:

 .. code-block:: yaml